GeekTrainer/svelte-logic/0-overview.md

 Suppose you are a developer for a ski resort.
 You need to create a page to allow customers to view the available options for a vacation package.
-The data resides in a JSON (JavaScript Object Notation) file, which will be loaded at runtime.
-You want to ensure you don't need to modify the code when the JSON file is updated.
+Typically data is loaded dynamically, so you don't want to update the page whenever the data is modified.

 For this project you decide to use Svelte, a front-end JavaScript framework.
 Svelte allows you to add logic to a page to iterate through data and perform boolean logic to determine what should be displayed to the user.
-It also provides support to run asynchronous functions to load data and perform other operations.

 In this module you will learn how to:

-- use await blocks to call asynchronous functions
 - use each blocks to iterate through data
 - use if blocks to implement boolean logic

 Prerequisites:

 - Ability to write HTML and JavaScript
-- Basic understanding of asynchronous programming in JavaScript
-- Experience using `fetch`
 - Experience creating a Svelte application

 Software: